Welcome to St Lucia cruise port! (Post updated: October 2023)

 4. Diamond Botanical Gardens

 A few meters downstream, you’ll come across the mineral baths whose construction and usage date from the era of the King Louis XVI of France.
-The king ordered the construction of the baths in 1784 for the French troops and disabled people because it was believed that the springs had medicinal and therapeutic properties.
-You can take a dip in the hot mineral springs, take unique photos of the Diamond waterfall, stroll through the gardens or enjoy a local meal in one of the Soufriere restaurants (the town is located less than 1 km/0.6 miles from the Diamond Botanical Gardens.
+You can take a dip in the hot mineral springs, take unique photos of the Diamond waterfall, stroll through the gardens, or enjoy a local meal in one of the Soufriere restaurants (the town is located less than 1 km/0.6 miles from the Diamond Botanical Gardens.

 5. Mud Bath at Sulphur Springs

 Only a 10-15 minute drive from the Diamond Botanical Gardens and the Pitons, and a 1h 30-minute drive from the cruise port in St Lucia, the mystical Sulphur Springs are another attraction that will blow your mind away!
 Known also as Soufriere Qualibou Volcano and Soufriere Drive-In Volcano, Sulphur Springs is the world’s only drive-in volcano whose last eruption took place in the 1700s and is nowadays considered a dormant volcano.

 You can drive up to the edge of the geothermal springs and see the steam coming out of the Earth, caused by the water in the springs whose temperatures reach up to 340 Fahrenheit (170 Celsius).
 The water and soil are blackened due to the chemical reactions between sulfur, iron, copper, and other minerals and metals, and there are many hot pools and fumaroles all around – a truly impressive sight to see!